Hi, I'm Isabel

 FAQs

-As someone who has often operated from a place of logic and practicality rather than fully connecting with my emotions, I’ve come to experience the incredible power of listening to my feelings and trusting my intuition.
+As someone who has often operated solely from a place of logic and practicality rather than connecting with my emotions, I’ve come to experience the incredible power of listening to my feelings and trusting my intuition.

 • I’m originally from Germany.
 But I have lived abroad since my early 20s and have worked in English for the majority of my life.
 Therefore, I offer coaching in both, German and English.

-• I became a coach for modern moms because motherhood led me to reimagine my career and my life.
+• I became a coach for modern mothers because motherhood led me to reimagine my career and my life.
 After becoming a mother, I found myself feeling lost and unfulfilled in my previous role as a Senior Marketing Manager.
 The demands of my career no longer aligned with the person I had become, and I longed for work that would allow me to embrace my new identity as a mother while also giving me the flexibility to spend more time with my son.
 Coaching became my path to that balance—both as a personal transformation and as a new career direction.

 The fulfillment I found in coaching inspired me to help other mothers do the same.
 It’s incredibly rewarding to guide moms through creating a lifestyle that nurtures both their personal well-being and professional aspirations.
 By supporting them in aligning their values and goals, I’ve seen how transformative it can be to build a life that feels joyful, purposeful, and balanced.
 Coaching gives me the opportunity to help others navigate the same journey I went through—and I’m honored to be a part of that process for modern moms who are ready to create the life they truly want.